 Search for Higher Ed Jobs on These 5 Websites

 The Chronicle of Higher Education is the leading website for higher ed news.
-Unsurprisingly, then, it also features a top job search platform for higher education jobs.
-Job seekers can look up jobs by keyword, location, or position type.
+Unsurprisingly, then, The Chronicle also features a top job search platform for higher edu jobs.
+Job seekers can look up Chronicle of Higher Ed jobs by keyword, location, or position type.
 Position type is divided between executive, administrative, faculty positions, and jobs outside of academe.
-You can set up an account on the website to upload your resume, set up email alerts for personalized job recommendations, and shortlist jobs you find recommended.
+You can set up an account on The Chronicle of Higher Education jobs board to upload your resume, set up email alerts for personalized job recommendations, and shortlist jobs you find recommended.

 Universities can sign up for HERConnect to post jobs and access resources for recruitment and job retention.
 These resources include articles, webinars, and toolkits for recruiting top staff, promoting diversity and inclusion, and retaining employees.
 Job seekers can also be reassured that universities that post positions through HERConnect will be directed to top applicants and retain a commitment to equitable hiring.
 HERC is thus one of the best websites for higher ed job seekers and recruiters to connect.